arjunshibu/recon-scripts/subgrab/README.md

-This script uses public APIs.
-The results are processed with Regex to give the final output.
+A subdomain enumeration script which uses some public APIs.